UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Indoor_Positioning.md

 ![QTGUI](https://github.com/UCaNLabUMB/SDR_Tutorials/blob/main/Documentation/Images/07_IndoorPositioning/GR_position_qtguisink_stream.png)

 * **NOTE:** create another hier for this observation as previously discussed to reduce the "complexity" of the flowgraph and to look like shown flowgraph as the beginning.
+The hier flowgraph can be found here [Positioning_flowgraphs](https://github.com/UCaNLabUMB/SDR_Tutorials/tree/main/Flowgraphs/07_Positioning)

 The result is presented below.
 By default, the reference point is at the center, in which case the distance to all points is equal.
 As we can see, all four peaks are at the same rate as shown.
 If we change the coordinate of the reference point, there will be a change in peaks, which we will use to determine where the reference point is closer to.